dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 ![](resources/images/maps/maps_earth_eng_layer.png)

-The Google Earth Engine layer lets you display satellite imagery and geospatial datasets from Google's vast catalog.
-These layers is useful in combination with thematic and event layers to enhance analysis.
+The layers from Google Earth Engine lets you display and aggregate external data to your organisation units.
+Use the population layer from WorldPop to get the estimated number of people living in a district, or within a distance from a health facility.
+The elevation layer allows you to find the lowest, highest and mean elevation.
+Use the landcover layer to see the forest cover, croplands or urban areas, and calculate the percentage for each organisation unit.

 The following layers are supported:

 ![](resources/images/maps/maps_earth_eng_layer_types.png)